Alexhuszagh/PyCPP/README.md

 3. Filesystem utilities.
 4. High-level features common in other standard libraries.

 Combined, the library has less than 100,00 total lines of C++ headers, with binary sizes of < 5MB, and each module has only a few dependencies, making it easy to extract individual modules for use in another project.
+It also makes frequent use of the Pimpl idiom, abstracting away low-level routines for a simple public API.

 **Abstraction Library**